- start: Meiringen, Alpentower (Planplatten)

 - 40 / 100

-The hike begins with a panoramic gondola ride up to the Alpen tower.
-The fantastic 360° panoramic view far beyond the Bernese Oberland and Central Switzerland's High Alps never ceases to impress.
-From Planplatten via Balmeregghorn, the path winds along the mountain to Tannensee.
-Breathtaking views impress from the very first moment.
-From Tannalp below the Spycherflue, the path leads to Engstlenalp.
-The Engstlensee invites you to relax and refresh yourself.
-The return journey is enjoyed by post bus to Meiringen.
+The hike begins with a panoramic gondola ride up to the Alpine tower.
+The fantastic 360° panoramic view far beyond the Bernese Oberland and Central Swiss Alps never fails to impress.
+From Planplatten via Balmeregghorn, the trail winds its way along the mountain to the Tannensee lake.
+From the first moment, breathtaking views and a diverse flora impress.
+From Tannalp above Spycherflue, the trail leads to Engstlenalp.
+Lake Engstlen invites you to relax and refresh yourself.
+The return journey is enjoyed on the Engstlenalp bus to Meiringen.